RaulPPelaez/UAMMD/README.md

 **Interactors**

 An Interactor is an abstract entity that has the ability of computing the forces, energies... acting on each particle due to some interaction.
 For example, an Interactor could compute the pair Lennard Jonnes forces between each particle pair of the system or sum the forces due to the particles being joined by springs.
+Each interactor might also ask for some kind of functor for specialization (such as a pair potential for PairForces), see the wiki or the header of the particular Interactor for instructions.

 **Integrators**